scadu/ansible-desktop/README.md

-This repository contains an Ansible roles to set up openSUSE-based machines.
+This repository contains an Ansible roles to set up Ubuntu-based machines.

+Tested on Ubuntu 18.04.

 ## Usage
 ```